 - ID Protection: protect your personal information from spammers who look up your domain registration info and send you useless emails.

-What About Dedicated Servers and Reseller Hosting?
+Dedicated Servers and Reseller Hosting

 If you’re not familiar with a dedicated server, it provides a way for high-traffic websites and large companies to obtain the performance they need and have complete control over the server.
 It’s one of the most expensive types of hosting since only one organization is on each server.

 It’s not that common for a smaller or midsize company to opt for a dedicated server because of the high pricing.
-Right below the power of a dedicated server are VPS and semi-dedicated servers.
+Right below the power of a dedicated server is VPS and semi-dedicated servers.
 Neither are offered through Certified Hosting, however.

 With the Certified Hosting dedicated servers you gain access to a complete customization environment.
 The enterprise hardware is hand-picked just for your company, and your account is assigned engineers to ensure that your software, apps, and sites are under control.
 The state-of-the-art networks support all common programming languages, and you get a cPanel and the typical email account features you would expect from all hosting accounts.